 As your business expands, you may see more demand in other countries or locations.
 But what if your in-house team lacks the language skills, cultural knowledge, or general ability to work in a different time zone?

-Outsourcing lets you bring on associates that speak multiple languages, have more diverse backgrounds and experiences, and are available to help customers in other locations.
+Outsourcing lets you bring on associates who speak multiple languages, have diverse backgrounds and experiences, and are available to help customers in other locations.

 Being able to provide support in different languages based on your customer base is great.
 However, if you’re not a native speaker of the languages you want to offer support in, it can be extremely difficult to find and evaluate support representatives.